Christopher Yohmei Blasdel

 For more information go to my Bandcamp page or click the ‘discography‘ link in the menu.

-In May, 2024, his long awaited translations and annotations of Edo Period song texts–Jiuta Sōkyoku Lyrics and Explanations: Songs of the Floating World was published by Routledge Press as part of the SOAS Studies of Music Series.
+In May, 2024, my long awaited translations and annotations of Edo Period song texts–Jiuta Sōkyoku Lyrics and Explanations: Songs of the Floating World was published by Routledge Press as part of the SOAS Studies of Music Series.
 For more information on the content and ordering, please refer to the News page.
 You can see a review of the book from the Times (London) Literary Supplement of April 4th, 2025 here.

 Check out Christopher’s Youtube page here.